Prometheus3375/PML-assignment-3/readme.md

 # Model

-We used basic sequence-to-sequence RNN-based model with an attention layer.
+We used a basic sequence-to-sequence RNN-based model with an attention layer.
 Our model is based on several tutorials ([1](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html), [2](https://github.com/bentrevett/pytorch-seq2seq/blob/master/3%20-%20Neural%20Machine%20Translation%20by%20Jointly%20Learning%20to%20Align%20and%20Translate.ipynb))
 , but there are some differences.

 Some notable changes:

 - **Proper batching**.
-Sentences must have equal length to be placed a batch, i.e. they must be padded with some special token.
+Sentences must have equal length to be placed in a batch, i.e. they must be padded with some special token.
 In embeddings and criterion this token is marked as ignored to reduce the impact of padding on model's performance.
-Also, batches are wrapped in PackedSequence object before running through RNNs, and attention layer uses a mask to ignore pad tokens.
+Also, batches are wrapped in a PackedSequence object before running through RNNs, and the attention layer uses a mask to ignore pad tokens.

 - **Different model structure**.
 Although the idea of the model is the same as in tutorials, significant changes are made to its structure.
 All parts of Seq2Seq model: